ag2ai/ag2/website/docs/topics/groupchat/resuming_groupchat.md

     WARNING: Last message meets termination criteria and this may terminate the chat.
 Set ignore_initial_termination_check=False to avoid checking termination at the start of the chat.

-    Prepared group chat with 4 messages, the last speaker is [33mDigital_Marketer[0m
+    Prepared group chat with 4 messages, the last speaker is Digital_Marketer